Time after time, I come across salespeople dealing with the single most common challenge in sales: setting great appointments.

 4. Have a script in front of you.

 We tend to think that having a script makes us sound scripted, but that’s not true at all.
 Being bad at using a script makes you sound scripted.
 Making a sales call without a script is actually the kiss of death.
-In fact, simply using a script is one of the best phone sales techniques you can implement into your phone selling strategy right now.
+In fact, simply using a script is one of the best phone sales techniques you can implement into your phone sales process right now.

 Without a script, you’re just going to meander all over the place.
 Don’t believe me?
 Record one of your prospecting calls and listen to yourself if you don’t use a script.
 You’ll see what I mean.
-No one has the capacity to stay on track in high-pressure sales conversations without a script.
+No one has the capacity to hit all their talking points in high-pressure sales conversations without a script.
 So have a script in front of you.

 5. Personalize your script.